 Students should also take advantage of the various resources available to them which are outlined in the "Student Resources" section of this handbook.
 Also, students who find themselves placed on Academic Warning or Probation must complete the Academic Intervention Self-Assessment form.
-This tool can be located at: www.dso.iastate.edu/asc/ai/students/.
+This tool can be located at: www.dso.iastate.edu/asc/ai/students/ or through AccessPlus.